Cossack raid on Istanbul (1615)

-The Cossack raid on Istanbul (Constantinople) of 1615 was an attack on Istanbul by the Zaporozhian Cossacks, led by Hetman Petro Konashevych-Sahaidachny.
-Cossacks attacked the harbor of the city and burned it before returning to Ukraine.
-The success of this raid inspired the Tutora campaign of 1620 and the Khotyn campaign of 1621.
+The Cossack raid on Istanbul led by Petro Konashevych-Sahaidachnyi on the capital of the Ottoman Empire was a part of the Cossack Naval Campaigns.
+The Cossacks on their Chaykas attacked the harbor of the city and burned it, capturing the Admiral Hasan Pasha during the unsuccessful counterattack by the defenders.
+During the naval campaign, several Ottoman personnel were killed, wounded and captured during the defense and counterattack.
+After the raid the attackers successfully returned back with looted property.

 Background

 The Cossack communities emerged in the fourteenth century in the Ukrainian steppe by the Dnieper River.
 The Cossacks developed highly militaristic communities largely responsible for raids on Tatars.
 Neighboring states, including the Kingdom of Poland, employed them in times of conflict.
 In the 1500s, the Cossacks frequently attacked the Crimean Tatars and Ottomans with the intention of plundering treasure and liberating Christian slaves.
 By the sixteenth and seventeenth centuries, the Cossacks began raiding communities in the Black Sea, including the cities of Varna, Perekop, Bilhorod, Izmail, and Trebizond.

 Raid

 In May 1615, a group of Cossacks embarked to Turkey on eighty small boats, each one carrying approximately 50 men.
 By mid-June they crossed the Black Sea and landed in the vicinity of Constantinople.
 The Cossacks captured and set on fire the Istanbul neighborhood of Scutari (now Üsküdar), as well as the ports of Mizevna and Archioca.
-After raiding the city, the Cossacks returned to Ukraine.
+After raiding and looting the city, the Cossacks returned to Ukraine.

 Sultan Ahmed I, noticing smoke from his windows caused by the fire, sent a fleet of galleys in pursuit.
 The Ottomans caught up with the Cossacks at the mouth of the Danube.
-However the Cossacks defeated them and the admiral of the fleet was captured.
+However the Cossacks defeated them and the admiral of the fleet was captured and taken to Ukraine.